Ndu languages

 The Ndu languages are the best known family of the Sepik languages of East Sepik Province in northern Papua New Guinea.
 Ndu is the word for 'man' in the languages that make up this group.
 The languages were first identified as a related family by Kirschbaum in 1922.

 Along with the Arapesh languages, Ndu languages are among the best documented languages in the Sepik basin, with comprehensive grammars available for many languages.

 A diagnostic innovative feature in the Ndu languages is the replacement of the proto-Sepik pronoun *wun ‘I’ with proto-Ndu *an ~ *na.

 Languages

-Abelam is the most populous language, with about 45,000 speakers, though Iatmül is better known to the outside world.
+Ambulas is the most populous language, with about 45,000 speakers, though Iatmül is better known to the outside world.
 There are eight to twelve Ndu languages; Usher (2020) counts nine: